STMB Cave (STMBケイブ)

-Magic Key is rarely used these days but it is very useful in a specific situation like below you don't have the right pieces (in this case, a S or an I; third pic) to create a wall for the TST kick.
+Magic Key is rarely used these days, but it is beneficial in a specific situation like below you don't have the right pieces (in this case, an S or an I; third pic) to create a wall for the TST kick.

-The reason why this method is mentioned in this page is because Magic Key can be utilized in this situation with the same technique that is used in STMB.
-The top two lines are skimmed with a TSD which results in a flat surface and a wall for the TST kick is no longer needed.
+Magic Key can be utilized in this situation with the same technique that is used in STMB.
+The top two lines are skimmed with a TSD, which results in a flat surface, and a wall for the TST kick is no longer needed.

 This TSD donation would be another way to create a wall for the TST kick in the above situation, but it would require more minos.

-Magic Key can also be built in fields like below.
-However, Magic Key often results in a bulky TST overhang which can be challenging to clean up so just using a L in this field would be better in many cases.
+Magic Key can also be made in fields like below.
+However, Magic Key often results in a large TST overhang, which can be challenging to clean up, so just using an L in this field would be better in many cases.

-Having a 3-wide column doesn't always mean that you have to build a STMB.
+Having a 3-wide column doesn't always mean that you have to build an STMB.
 There might be an alternative way that leads to a more stable stack:

 In contrast, below is an example where STMB is a better option compared to stacking.
 Here we assume that the queue is OIZOTL:

-It would be a headache to clean up your rightmost 3 columns in order to get down to the row marked green, if you choose to stack the same way as the first example by having Z as the TSD overhang.
+It would be a headache to clean up your rightmost 3 columns to get down to the row marked green if you choose to stack the same way as the first example by having Z as the TSD overhang.